top of page

 • Pressure on teeth for a few days

-• Mild speech changes with appliances
+• Mild speech changes when wearing appliances

 What Happens If Overbite Is Left Untreated?